Guide to U.S. Flowing Hair Dollars

-The reverse features a bald eagle with its wings perched, fully surrounded by a wreath.
-The widely spaced inscription UNITED STATES OF AMERICA surrounds the image.
-As on all the other early silver and gold coins, no denomination is indicated on the surfaces of the coin.
-Instead, the denomination is lettered on the edge of the coin reading HUNDRED CENTS ONE DOLLAR OR UNIT.
-The last word was specified in the Coinage Act of 1792, where the denomination was referred to as Dollar or Unit.
+The reverse design features a bald eagle, perched with its wings spread, fully surrounded by a wreath.
+The widely spaced inscription “UNITED STATES OF AMERICA” surrounds the image.
+As was the case for other early gold and silver coins, the face value is not indicated within the design.
+Instead, the denomination appears as edge lettering, reading “HUNDRED CENTS ONE DOLLAR OR UNIT”.
+This particular wording references the Coinage Act of 1792, within which the denomination was referred to as “dollar” or “unit”.

 Originality is extremely important when grading Flowing Hair Dollars.
 Over the centuries, many of the surviving pieces have been cleaned, damaged, or repaired.
-Original pieces are scarce, and worth considerably more than the typical coins that appear on the market.
+Original pieces are scarce, and worth considerably more than the typical coins which appear on the market.
 Weakness in strike can be a common problem, and a sharply struck coin is a rarity, especially for the first date.
 The large sized coins were also extremely vulnerable to marks, and many circulated and uncirculated pieces show heavy contact marks in the fields.
-Uncirculated pieces which exhibit prooflike fields are a true pleasure to behold, if it is possible to locate one of the rare examples that escaped circulation and survived through the centuries.
+Uncirculated pieces which exhibit proof-like fields are a true pleasure to behold, if it is possible to locate one of the rare examples that escaped circulation and survived through the centuries.